Grocery Shopping With Your Child

-Maybe you like to shop with your kids.
-Maybe you don’t.
+Maybe you like to shop with your kids, and maybe you don’t.
 Either way, there will be days when you and your children go grocery shopping together.
-Here are some ways to get the job done.
+Here are some grocery shopping tips to help get the job done more efficiently:

-Shop the perimeter.
 Many stores are arranged with the produce, meat, and dairy foods around the perimeter of the store, and the more processed foods in the aisles in the middle.
-Stick to the outside for fresh foods and skip the junk-food and pop aisles.
+Stick to the outside for fresh foods and skip the junk-food and soda aisles.

-Just say no!
-You can’t get out of the store without going through the checkout lane, with all of its last-minutes temptations.
+You can’t get out of the store without going through the checkout lane with all of its last-minutes temptations.
 So prepare for last-minutes appeals for candy by picking out healthier treats elsewhere in the store and handing them out while you wait in line.
 Remind your child, “We just don’t eat that stuff in our family.
 Remember, we got you that special juice (or whatever) for a treat.
-For now, here a handful or Mighty Bites (or whatever).”
+For now, here are a handful or Mighty Bites (or whatever).”